Shelob9/jp-theme-bar/readme.txt

 Tags: theme, theme-switcher, themes, switcher, demo, live, live demo, theme switcher, theme demo, minimal, simple Requires at least: 3.8
 Tested up to: 3.8
-Stable tag: 0.0.1
+Stable tag: 0.0.2

-Adds a theme switcher / theme demo bar to the bottom of your site to allow users to switch the theme they see on your site.
+Adds a theme switcher/ theme demo bar to the bottom of your site to allow users to switch the theme they see on your site.

+== Description ==
+Use this plugin to create a demo site for your themes, or use it to allow users to customize the presentation of your site.

+The JP Theme Bar Plugin adds a theme switching bar to the bottom of your site, perfect for theme preview sites.
+The settings page for the plugin lets the end user choose which themes to add, as well as set the colors for the theme bar.
+You can see it in action on this site.

+This plugin is based on the IJM Theme Switcher Bar v2.0 by Iain J McCallum.

+IMPORTANT- The plugin Theme Test Drive by Vladimir Prelovac must be installed and activated in order for the theme switching to work.

 == Installation ==